May Guest Week Irrigation and Landscape Prep Guide for Central Washington

 Keep mowing steady rather than scalping for a one day photo.
 Steady height supports roots when traffic doubles for a weekend.
 For summer rhythm after guests leave, our mowing through hot summer piece lines up with how we maintain valley turf.

 Know where professional programs fit.
 Fertilization and weed control, lawn aeration, and complete lawn maintenance each answer a different story.
 Bring photos of thin strips and a rough map of sunny versus shady zones when you contact us.
+Mention gate paths and where furniture usually sits.

 Beds, mulch, and the view from the patio

 Refresh mulch for color and even depth, not only looks.
 Thin bark lets weeds and sun hit soil unevenly.
 How mulch and bark keep Wenatchee yards healthy explains why depth and material choice matter in dry air.
+Landscaping bark fits when you want material and labor on one visit.

 Edging reads louder than new plants when time is short.
 If grass is creeping into beds or mulch is spilling onto walks, landscaping edging can be the fastest visual win before people park strollers by the front walk.
+April paver and bluestone edging covers stone and plastic lines that heaved through winter.

 Shape and prune before you hang lights or set tents.
 Woody plants that crowd windows or paths show up in every group photo.
 When to prune trees and shrubs in central Washington is the long view; for immediate clearance questions, plant health and pruning services belong in the same seasonal plan as the lawn.